joshuaandrewsN/ncpbootcamp/AcropolisStorageServices/AcropolisStorageServices.rst

-**What is Nutanix Volumes (previously know as “Acropolis Block Services (ABS)”)?**
+**What is Nutanix Volumes?**

-- ABS enables enterprise applications running on external servers to leverage the benefits of the hyperconverged Nutanix architecture.
+- Nutanix Volumes enables enterprise applications running on external servers to leverage the benefits of the hyperconverged Nutanix architecture.

-  - The Acropolis Block Services (ABS) feature exposes back-end DSF storage to external consumers (guest OS, physical hosts, containers, etc.) via iSCSI.
+  - The Nutanix Volumes feature exposes back-end DSF storage to external consumers (guest OS, physical hosts, containers, etc.) via iSCSI.

 - This allows any operating system to access DSF and leverage its storage capabilities.
 In this deployment scenario, the OS is talking directly to Nutanix bypassing any hypervisor.